Home Compare WCC vs WSO

 WESCO International vs Watsco: Which Stock Looks Stronger in 2026?

-WESCO International holds the cleaner structural position, with growth as the main driver and profitability adding further support.
-Watsco still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
+WESCO International holds the cleaner structural position, with the lead spread across growth and profitability.
+Watsco still leads on profitability and stability, which keeps the comparison from looking entirely one-sided.
 On the market side, WESCO International is in better shape — its trend is intact while Watsco's trend has broken down.
 That puts structure and market broadly in agreement — WESCO International's lead looks more confirmed than conflicted.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the Russell 1000 universe, making them directly comparable.

-Most of the separation is still concentrated in growth.
-The overall score gap is 9 points in favour of WESCO International, Inc..
+The result is anchored in growth, but valuation also reinforces the same direction.
+The overall score gap is 11 points in favour of WESCO International, Inc..

 INDUSTRY COMPARISON